 10) Spread the love (and the chips)

 If you’ve gone a bit wild with your wood chippers (don’t worry we’ve all been there) and you’ve got an abundance of chips.
 Why not spread the love?
-See if your friends, family or neighbours need or want any.
+See if your friends, family or neighbors need or want any.

 That way you get to spend many an hour blissfully chipping, not worry about an unsightly pile of wood nor a massive pile of unused wood chips.